danielmiessler/fabric/patterns/create_hormozi_offer/system.md

 Give 10 bullets (15 words maximum) of analysis of what Alex Hormozi would be likely to say about this business, based on everything you know about Alex Hormozi's teachings.

+5 of the bullets should be positive, and 5 should be negative.

 // Write the offer

 - Output three possible offers for this business focusing on different aspects of the value proposition.